justmarkham/DAT7/README.md

 * [Getting in Shape for the Sport of Data Science](https://www.youtube.com/watch?v=kwt6XEh7U3g) (74 minutes), also by Jeremy Howard, contains a lot of tips for competitive machine learning.
 * [Learning from the best](http://blog.kaggle.com/2014/08/01/learning-from-the-best/) is an excellent blog post covering top tips from Kaggle Masters on how to do well on Kaggle.
 * [Feature Engineering Without Domain Expertise](https://www.youtube.com/watch?v=bL4b1sGnILU) (17 minutes), a talk by Kaggle Master Nick Kridler, provides some simple advice about how to iterate quickly and where to spend your time during a Kaggle competition.
+* These examples may help you to better understand the process of feature engineering: predicting the number of [passengers at a train station](https://medium.com/@chris_bour/french-largest-data-science-challenge-ever-organized-shows-the-unreasonable-effectiveness-of-open-8399705a20ef), identifying [fraudulent users of an online store](https://docs.google.com/presentation/d/1UdI5NY-mlHyseiRVbpTLyvbrHxY8RciHp5Vc-ZLrwmU/edit#slide=id.p), identifying [bots in an online auction](https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot/forums/t/14628/share-your-secret-sauce), and predicting who will [subscribe to the next season of an orchestra](http://blog.kaggle.com/2015/01/05/kaggle-inclass-stanfords-getting-a-handel-on-data-science-winners-report/).